Infrastructure

 Nairobi-Mau Summit Highway Project Set for Kickoff

-The Sh210.6 billion project is expected to get underway this year.
+The Sh175 billion project is expected to get underway this year.

-According to the Transport Cabinet Secretary Kipchumba Murkomen, the dualling of the 233-km highway will be done under a Public-Private Partnership (PPP) model as a way of “cutting down government expenditure on road construction.”
+In January, Transport Cabinet Secretary, Kipchumba Murkomen, stated that the dualling of the 233-km highway would be done under a Public-Private Partnership (PPP) model to reduce government spending on road construction.

-Work for the $1.3 billion (Sh210.6 billion) highway from Rironi in Kiambu County to Mau Summit in Nakuru County was to begin in October 2021 following the signing of a deal between Kenya and a consortium of three French companies.
+Work on the $1.3 billion (Sh175 billion) highway from Rironi in Kiambu County to Mau Summit in Nakuru County was to begin in October 2021 following the signing of a deal between Kenya and a consortium of three French companies.

-Indeed, the French consortium made up of Vinci Highways SAS, Meridian Infrastructure Africa Fund, and Vinci Concessions SAS indicated they were ready to break ground after the project received the backing of the African Development Bank and the World Bank.
+The French consortium, made up of Vinci Highways SAS, Meridian Infrastructure Africa Fund, and Vinci Concessions SAS, indicated they were ready to break ground after the project received the backing of the African Development Bank and the World Bank.

 The three companies had earlier won the tender to expand the main artery from Nairobi to western Kenya into a four-lane dual carriageway through a PPP model.